-Another great example is using Google’s products for a transportation business.
-These organisations can use Google’s precise location intelligence to pinpoint exactly where drivers need to deliver goods.
+Another example is using Google’s products for a transportation business.
+They can use Google’s precise location intelligence to pinpoint exactly where drivers need to deliver goods.
 Google’s geolocation features can also be used to automatically suggest address details.

 The Benefits of Using Google Maps for Asset Tracking

 As well as business practices, Google Maps is also revolutionising asset tracking.
 Together, Google’s cloud-based systems and APIs offer much more than just a GPS tool.

-As Google Maps is a scalable program, it can also be an ideal solution for businesses that operate thousands of assets and need to geolocate them frequently.
+Google Maps is also a scalable program.
+This is ideal for businesses that operate thousands of assets and need to geolocate them frequently.
 Not to mention companies that need to plan complicated routes to and from different destinations.

-The Google Maps platform can differ from traditional asset tracking tools, as it provides a centralised solution that blends its location services with other apps.
-Thus providing businesses with the option to create a bespoke tool that caters precisely to asset tracking needs.
+The Google Maps app can differ from traditional asset tracking tools.
+Mostly as it provides a centralised solution that blends its location services with other apps.
+This gives businesses the option to create a bespoke tool that caters precisely to asset tracking needs.
 For example, businesses can use Maps to help with tracking connected assets.
 Such as IoT (Internet of Things) tracking devices and complex route planning.

 With static assets, you may want to track operating conditions and be alerted if there’s a problem.
 Or to be alerted if an asset is moved without authorisation.

-Business Types That Could Benefit from Google Maps for Asset Tracking
+Business Types That Could Benefit from Google Maps

 Field Service Management

-Another great example is a salesforce team that travels from appointment to appointment on the road.
-Maps can be used to register and track the location of each salesperson’s mobile device – handy if a major traffic problem arises that would delay a salesperson from reaching their next meeting on time.
+Another great example is a sales team that travels from appointment to appointment on the road.
+Maps can be used to register and track the location of each salesperson’s mobile device.
+Handy if a traffic problem arises that would delay them from reaching their next meeting on time.
 By doing so, you would be able to identify where that employee is and suggest an alternative route.

-Google Maps is especially handy for any organisation using drivers and couriers to deliver goods.
-By having access to real-time location data, this enables businesses to keep their customers informed and updated about delivery times.
+Google Maps is useful for any organisation using drivers and couriers to deliver goods.
+With real-time data, businesses can keep customers informed and updated about delivery times.
 While customer-facing apps allow customers to track their parcels en route.

 As an example, consider the use of IoT devices and Asset Tracking Software.
-A chilled food courier could put temperate sensors on all its packages to ensure effective cold chain management during deliveries.
-This information can then be relayed to a manager back at base who needs to check temperatures are acceptable during deliveries.
+A chilled food courier could put temperate sensors on its packages.
+Ensuring effective cold chain management during deliveries.
+This information is relayed to an office manager, who checks temperatures during deliveries.
+Enabling a complete, robust, and effective workflow is in order.

-The fact is that Google’s location data intelligence, combined with IoT, can massively improve the way that many companies operate.
-This is especially beneficial for industries with a high portion of fleet and deliverable assets.
+Google’s location data intelligence, combined with IoT, can improve how a company operates.
+This is beneficial for industries with a high portion of fleet and deliverable assets.
 To learn more about how asset tracking can positively impact a business, see our Asset Tracking Software guide.